bcoe/es2015-coverage/README.md

 a useful chart for viewing compatibility information.

-nyc uses the same parser underneath the hood as babel and understands native ES2015 constructs, so ...

-> with zero configuration you can start instrumenting your ES2015 code!
+nyc uses the same parser underneath the hood as babel and understands native ES2015 constructs; with zero configuration you can start instrumenting your ES2015 code!

 ```json
 {"scripts": {